Application period is now open. The deadline to apply is September 30, 2023. See details below!

 REHEARSAL

-1. The applicant should rehearse the choir in such a way as to focus on gestural communication, rehearsal technique, and the development of the musical product (in much the same manner as a guest conductor in a festival setting).
+1. The applicant should rehearse the choir in such a way as to focus on gestural communication, rehearsal technique, and the development of the musical product.

 2. The ICEP Review Committee will place primary value on gestural language, and an efficient rehearsal technique that displays a positive, inclusive and collaborative atmosphere with singers.